Coda by Grammarly vs. Tungsten Power PDF

 Entry-level Setup FeeNo setup feeNo setup fee

 Additional DetailsWith Coda, you only pay for Doc Makers.
 Often one person creates a doc, others edit it, and some simply observe from afar.
 Instead of charging for everyone, we only charge for the people who create docs.
 Interested in enterprise pricing?
 Visit coda.io/enterpriseDesktop licenses are buy once, own forever.
 No subscription fees.
-Enterprise server licenses are term-based with optional maintenance & support contract.
+Business server licenses are term-based or perpetual with optional maintenance & support contract.
 Volume and upgrade discounts available.

 More Pricing Information